knowsuchagency/ninjadog/README.rst

-There exists a project, `pyjade`_ and a less-popular fork, `pypugjs`_, that are pure-python implementations of the pug template engine, but they have some bugs and the maintenance is a bit lacking.
+There exists a project, `pyjade`_ and a less-popular fork, `pypugjs`_, that are pure-python implementations of the pug template engine, but they have some minor bugs and the maintenance is a bit lacking.

-It made more sense to me to use the existing nodejs implementation, and find a way to have it play nicely with Python.
+I figured it would be good to have an alternative method to render `pug`_ templates that used the native javascript rendering engine.

 ninjadog does this by spawning the `pug cli`_ as a subprocess.
-This means that it can't be as fast as a native template engine like `pyjade`_, but it will be more reliable as it's leveraging the popular and well-maintained nodejs implementation.
+This means that it can't be as fast as a native template engine like `pyjade`_, but it will likely be more reliable over time as it's leveraging the popular and well-maintained nodejs implementation.

 Gotchas
 -------

+Currently, rendering a template with `jinja2`_ syntax goes through the following process:

+1. Render elements on the initial template through `jinja2`_
+2. Pass the output to the `pug-cli`_, gathering extensions and inclusions in the process
-Rendering with `jinja2`_ syntax currently processes content through `jinja2`_, then through the `pug-cli`_ subprocess, then through `jinja2`_ again.
-This is because templates may include or extend from other templates that have `jinja2`_ themselves.
+3. Render the output through `jinja2`_ again, since the original template may have extended or included other templates that countained `jinja2`_ syntax themselves.

 What this means is that if you want to escape `jinja2`_ syntax, you need to do it twice.

 For example, to have a literal ``{{ escaping inception }}`` rendered, you'll need to have ``{{ "{{ '{{ escaping inception }}' }}" }}`` in your template.